 ----------------

-- **Time of day:** mornings beat afternoons most days.
+- **Time of day:** mornings beat afternoons most days; the [best time of day guide](/blog/best-time-of-day-to-see-mount-fuji) has the hour-by-hour numbers.

 - **Day-after-rain rule:** the day after a front passes is often golden.